-6.2.2 Transmission of DSC messages and prioritized wait
+6.2.2 Transmission of DSC messages and prioritised wait

-If the channel is free the transmission shall begin immediately.
-If the channel is not free, and the DSC message is a distress alert, the alert shall be transmitted as soon as the channel becomes free or after 1s, which ever occurs first.
-(The 1 s value is approximate average duration of a VHF DSC message) For all other DSC messages, the equipment shall wait for the channel to become free and then the equipment shall delay transmission of the DSC message for a specified wait time.
+If the transmit frequency is free the transmission shall begin immediately.
+If the transmit frequency is not free, and the DSC message is a distress alert, the alert shall be transmitted as soon as the channel becomes free or after 10 s, which ever occurs first.
+(The 10s value is approximate average duration of a MF/HF DSC message.)
+For all other DSC messages, the equipment shall wait for the transmit frequency to become free and then the equipment shall delay transmission of the DSC message for a specified wait time.